Amber Heard's latest shocking move in Depp trial

-Frustrated with the heated internet debate surrounding her defamation trial, actress Amber Heard has fired her entire public relations team.
+Frustrated with the heated internet debate surrounding her defamation trial against Johnny Depp, actress Amber Heard has fired her entire public relations team.

+The switch-up comes just days before the star is slated to give her highly-anticipated testimony in court.
+Depp sued Heard for $50 million following an op-ed she wrote for The Washington Post alleging she had been the victim of domestic violence.
+She did not name Depp in her article.

 One source told the New York Post "she doesn't like bad headlines", with another sharing that Heard was "frustrated with her story not being told effectively".

-The actress - due to appear for testimony in Fairfax, Virginia as early as tomorrow - ditched PR firm Precision Strategies last Thursday and replaced them with consulting firm Shane Communications on retainer.
+The actress - due to appear for testimony as early as tomorrow - ditched PR firm Precision Strategies last Thursday and replaced them with consulting firm Shane Communications on retainer.

 This new firm already has experience in working against Depp.
 In 2017 it was partially responsible for Depp's failed lawsuit against his former business managers.
 Shane Communications was able to successfully allege the Pirates of the Caribbean star needed professional help for his "compulsive spending" habit of US$2 million a month.